David Tutonda: Cardiff City

-Tutonda was born in Kinshasa, DR Congo and moved to London, England with his family at the age of five.
-He did not start playing football until the age of 12.
-Tutonda was subsequently spotted by Cardiff City academy manager Neal Ardley, who signed him in October 2012.
+Tutonda was spotted by Cardiff City academy manager Neal Ardley while playing in a showcase match, who signed him in October 2012.
 He was offered a professional contract with Cardiff in April 2014.

 On 13 February 2015, he joined League Two club Newport County on an initial one-month loan.
 Tutonda made his Football League debut for Newport the following day in the starting line-up for the fixture against Wycombe Wanderers.
 Newport won the match 2–1.
 He scored his first Football League goal for Newport on 18 April 2015 in the 3–2 defeat to Dagenham & Redbridge.

 Tutonda joined League Two club York City on 7 August 2015 on a six-month loan.
 He made his debut a day later in the opening match of the 2015–16 season, a 3–0 away defeat to Wycombe Wanderers.
 The loan was terminated early on 27 November 2015.